MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-knowledge-article.md

 4. Select **Save**.

-5. To assign the article back to the reviewer for approval or publishing, on the command bar, select **Assign**, and then select a user or a team
+5. To assign the article back to the reviewer for approval or publishing, on the command bar, select **Assign**, and then select a user or a team.

 ## Update published knowledge articles